DOUG1900/yaoliyi.github.io/_pages/about.md

 My research focuses on deep learning, including object detection, anomaly detection, language modeling, etc. And I'm also interested in robotics and reinforcement learning as well.
 I'm now searching a Ph.D. position in Fall 2024.
 More information about me is in my [CV](https://doug1900.github.io/yaoliyi.github.io/docs/resume.pdf)

 # 🔥 News
-- *2022.06*: &nbsp;🎉Made a presentation at [Boehm CSSEAnnual Research Review 2023](https://boehmcsse.org/events-2/bcsse-annual-research-review/)
+- *2022.06*: &nbsp;💬Made a presentation at [Boehm CSSEAnnual Research Review 2023](https://boehmcsse.org/events-2/bcsse-annual-research-review/)
 - *2022.05*: &nbsp;🎉🎉Lost 50 pounds and becoming healthier!
 - *2023.03*: &nbsp;😀Joined DeepUSC research group as a research intern.
 - *2023.01*: &nbsp;✌️Started my M.S. program at University of Southern California.
 - *2022.06*: &nbsp;🎉Graduated from Sichuan University and received my B.S. degree in computer science.

 # 📖 Educations
 - *2023.01 - 2024.05 (now)*, Master of Computer Science, University of Southern California, Los Angeles, CA.